A predator-prey model with age-structured role reversal: Results

 \subsection{Phase diagrams in the $(\tau^*,g)$-plane}

-As Fig. \ref{fig:LDA_vec} suggests, the two most influential parameters of our model on the long-term behavior type are the predator maturation age $\tau^*$ and the consumption rate of juvenile predators by the prey $g$.
-We conducted a detailed investigation of the long-term behavior of the system \eqref{eq:model-prey}--\eqref{eq:smooth_phi} at $(\tau^*,g)\in[0,3]\times[0,1]$, and the rest of the parameters fixed at the selected values specified in the third column of Table \ref{table2}.
-These parameter settings admit a large time step on $\Delta t = 0.1$ in numerical integration.
+Fig. \ref{fig:LDA_vec} suggests that the two most influential parameters of our model on the long-term behavior type are the predator maturation age, $\tau^*$, and the consumption rate of juvenile predators by the prey, $g$.
+We conducted a detailed investigation of the long-term behavior of the system \eqref{eq:model-prey}--\eqref{eq:smooth_phi} at $(\tau^*,g)\in[0,{2}]\times[0,1]$, and the rest of the parameters fixed at the selected values specified in the third column of Table \ref{table2}. { We used a time/age step of $h = 0.0125$}.

-For each value of $\tau^*$ from 0 to 3 with step 0.1, we moved along the parameter $g$ with step 0.01 from $g=1$ down to $g=0$.
+For each value of $\tau^*$ from 0.1 to {2} with step { 0.05}, we moved along the parameter $g$ with step 0.01 from $g=1$ down to $g=0$.
 At each value of $g$, we found the equilibrium as described in Section \ref{sec:find_equilib}.
-If the equilibrium was unstable, i.e. if the Jacobian \eqref{eq:J1}--\eqref{eq:Jk} had an eigenvalue with positive real part, we found the Periodic Coexistence attractor as described in Section \ref{sec:find_limit_cycles}.
-The resulting phase diagram in the plane $(\tau^*,g)$ and a collection of bifurcation diagrams at fixed values of $\tau*$ are displayed in Fig. \ref{fig:nu100}.
-We truncated the phase diagram at the value of $\tau^*$ after which the Predator-Free Attractor started appearing for all $g\in[0,1]$.
+If the equilibrium was unstable, i.e., if the Jacobian \eqref{eq:J1}--\eqref{eq:Jk} had an eigenvalue with a positive real part, we found the Periodic Coexistence attractor as described in Section \ref{sec:find_limit_cycles}. { We did so for two values of the indicator function smoothness parameter $\nu$: $\nu = 100$ corresponding to a sharp transition from juvenile to adult, and $\nu = 1$, describing a gradual transition.
+The resulting phase diagrams in the plane $(\tau^*,g)$, { bifurcation diagrams at $\tau^* = 1$,} and ensembles of bifurcation diagrams in $g$ corresponding to the grid values of $\tau^*$ are displayed in Fig. \ref{fig:nu100}.
+Comparing these diagrams at $\nu = 100$ and $\nu = 1$, we observe that the gradual transition from juvenile to adult somewhat increases the region of the Predator-Free Attractor, slightly reshapes the region of the Periodic Coexistence Attractor, and slightly increases the amplitude of stable oscillations at large $\tau^*$ compared with those in the case of the sharp transition. } { We also observe an oscillatory feature in the upper branches of the bifurcation diagrams for the juvenile predator at both $\nu = 100$ and $\nu = 1$.
+These features persisted throughout our time- and age-step refinement.
+We leave an investigation into this phenomenon for future work.}

-We were surprised to see a saw-like boundary between the regions of the phase diagram corresponding to the Periodic and Equilibrial Coexistence Attractors.
-We recomputed these jagged regions with step 0.02 in $\tau^*$ and discovered an even finer boundary structure.
-This suggests that the boundary between these regions may be fractal.
-The bifurcation diagrams at $\tau^* = 0.40$, $0.48$, and $0.50$ in Fig. \ref{fig:nu100} reconfirm this nonsmooth and nonmonotone behavior of the boundary.
-To test if this jagged boundary is caused by a sharp transition from juvenile to adult predator controlled by the smoothed indicator function \eqref{eq:smooth_phi} with $\nu =100$, we repeated the investigation described above at $\nu = 10$ and $\nu = 1$.
-The boundary between the regions of Equilibrial Coexistence Attractor and Periodic Coexistence Attractor remained jagged -- see Fig. \ref{fig:phase_diagram_comparison}.